jnyryan/vagrant-shibboleth-apache/README.md

 # vagrant-shibboleth-sp

-A shibboleth Service Provider that running on Apache and Ubuntu
+An example shibboleth Service Provider that running on Apache and Ubuntu.

+## Overview

+This is an automated process to set up Shibboleth Service Provider on a virtual machine hosted in VirtualBox.

+Once completed you will have a hosted website [https://localhost:51080/secure](https://localhost:51080/secure) that redirects to Harvard IdP.
+Since Harvard do not know who we are, they will throw an error, but the demo will prove we have set up Shibboleth correctly and you can alter the IdP as required.

+It uses ```vagrant up``` to do 2 things

+First, using its VagrantFile
+- Downloads, installs and starts an Ubuntu image
+- Forwards ports on host 51080 & 51443 to VM ports 80 and 443

+Then, uses the [install script](./install.sh) which does most of the heavy work:
+- Updates and installs required packages
+- Downloads/installs Shibboleth and its dependencies
+- Configures Shibboleth to use an external IdP

 ## Prerequisites

-This sets up Shibboleth on a virtual machine hosted in VirtualBox and uses Vagrant to script the setup.
 You'll need both these free apps to get going.

 Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 Install [Vagrant](https://www.vagrantup.com/)

 ## Setup

-The provisioning of the VM using ```vagrant up``` uses the [install script](./install.sh) which does most of the heavy work:
-- Updates and installs required packages
-- Downloads/installs Shibboleth and its dependencies
-- Forwards ports on host 50080 & 50443 to VM ports 80 and 443

-There is some manual work to be done on the VM once the script has completed so you will need to ssh to the server and start it there.
+There is some manual work to be done on the VM once the install script has completed so you will need to ssh to the server and start it there.

 First, provision the virtual machine
 ``` bash
 vagrant up provider=virtualbox
 ```

-Now wait 20 minutes while it downloads the components, compiles and installs them
+Now wait 20 minutes while it downloads the components, compiles and installs them.
+Coffee at this time might be a good choice, perhaps a few minutes on an xBox or you console of choice.
+Mobile games are also a good option.
+Or you could read some of the References below.

 ``` bash
 vagrant ssh
 ```